heraldgo/herald/README.md

 * Selector
 * Executor
 * Router
-* Task

 The core logic for herald is simple.
-The routers define when (trigger, selector) and how (executor) to execute certain jobs.
+The routers define when (trigger, selector) and how (executor) to execute certain tasks.
-When a specific trigger is actived, then the selector will check whether it is OK to execute subsequent jobs.
+When a specific trigger is actived, then the selector will check whether it is OK to execute subsequent tasks.

 Herald does not provide implementation for trigger, selector and executor.
 They are defined as interfaces and should be provided in your application.